-Ørsted's gas transmission activity was divested to Energinet.dk in 2004 as part of the unbundling of the Danish energy sector.
-In September 2016, Ørsted divested its gas distribution network and on 29 September 2017, Ørsted divested its oil & gas exploration and production activities to INEOS UK E&P Holdings Ltd ("INEOS").

-Furthermore, on 31 August 2020, Ørsted completed the divestment of its Danish power distribution, residential customer and city light businesses to Andel.
+Ørsted's gas transmission activity was divested to the Danish state-owned transmission system operator, Energinet, in 2004 as part of the unbundling of the Danish energy sector.
+In September 2016, Ørsted divested its gas distribution network and on 29 September 2017, Ørsted divested its oil & gas exploration and production activities to INEOS.
+Furthermore, on 31 August 2020, Ørsted completed the divestment of its Danish power distribution, residential power and gas customer and city light businesses to Andel.

-Today, Ørsted is an energy company with a strategic focus on upstream renewable energy production. Ørsted has leading competences in offshore wind and bioenergy, a growing position in onshore wind and solar energy whilst also building out competences and a position in energy storage and green hydrogen.
+Today, Ørsted is an energy company with a strategic focus on upstream renewable energy production. Ørsted has leading competences in offshore and onshore wind, solar energy and bioenergy whilst also building out competences and a position in energy storage and green hydrogen.